How to Make Money as an Artist: Your In-Depth Guide

 There is plenty of demand for teachers, tutors, and products that teach art skills.
-This can be a mixed bag to some extent, but there are plenty of options out there if you’re interested in teaching art.
-Many people have creative passions.
+This can be a mixed bag to some extent, but there are plenty of options out there if you're interested in teaching art.
+Many people have creative passions (and they may want great gifts for creative people).
 Even just a genuine desire to learn a new artistic hobby.
-That means there’s always going to be a demand for teachers.
+That means there's always going to be a demand for teachers.
 The best way to make money as an artist teaching your creative skills is something to do some research on.

 Art Teacher or Professor

 This is the conventional route, and it's often the "backup plan" of many artists as they begin college.
 While these jobs do exist, the competition for them is incredibly fierce.
 When K-12 schools are under a budget crunch, which is increasingly common, often the art teacher positions are among the first ones to go.

 Professor jobs are even more scarce.
 While there's plenty of work for part-time or adjunct professors, those are low paying high-work positions with little scarcity.
 The competition is still fierce for those.
 If you only need a little bit to get by as you're building the art career these could be good enough.
 They also often give access to supplies and studio space.

 There are jobs here, but often times expectations are out of line with reality.
 Especially in regards to competition for the job and actual pay.
 This information isn't meant to be discouraging.
 However, it's important to be aware of what the real world situation is when making plans.

 There are many opportunities for teaching as a tutor.
 There might be parents looking for tutors to encourage a child's gift, students looking for additional coaching or support, or even adults who have always wanted to learn.
 In addition, there are also plenty of adults who used to love art, got away from it for years, and want guidance getting back into it.
 Or you simply might be ahead of other artists and can help them improve their skills.